 (8) other orders (s 87)

 Criminal fines and imprisonment for up to 10 years is available for contraventions of the cartel provisions in Division 1 of Part IV of the CCA.

-The ACCC and has developed a policy to encourage cooperation and, in the case of cartels, an immunity policy to encourage whistle-blowers.
+The ACCC has developed a policy to encourage cooperation and, in the case of cartels, an immunity policy to encourage whistle-blowers.
 The immunity policy is currently under review.